 “The fair market value is the price at which the property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.
 The fair market value of a particular item of property includible in the decedent’s gross estate is not to be determined by a forced sale price.
 Nor is the fair market value of an item of property to be determined by the sale price of the item in a market other than that in which such item is most commonly sold to the public, taking into account the location of the item wherever appropriate.”
 IRS Regulation §20.2031-1.

-Do You Need Your Jewelry Appraised?
+Do You Need A Jewelry Appraisal in Denver, Colorado?

 The American Gem Registry provides a variety of jewelry appraisal services in Denver, Colorado: